 We will also provide a range of non-dairy milks at all serving points, available on request.

-If there are any issues, please come and see us at registration.
+If there are any issues, please come and see us at the conference help desk.

 Food safety laws in the UK also mean that commercially prepared food can only be served and kept at room temperature for a set amount of time, before it has to be discarded.
 This is why leftover food from the conference has to be recycled and cannot be donated.